viniciusdacal/redux-arc/README.md

 );
 ```

-In the example above, we are using axios, but you can use whatever you want to perform the request, just make sure to call done passing error and response when the request ends.
+In the above example, we are using axios, but you can use whatever you want to perform the request, just make sure you call `done`, passing **error** and **response** when the request ends.

-> We let the request with you.
+> The request process is up to you.
 This way, you can use whatever you want: promises, generators, etc...

-And now, you can use `createApiActions` to define your action creators and types.
+Then, you can use `createApiActions` to create your **action creators** and **types**.

 ```js
 import { createApiActions } from 'redux-arc';